 Star-only ratings still appear on Facebook business pages even though they’re no longer accepted.
 That’s bad news for businesses because only feedback that includes a comment can be reported.
 Since you can’t remove fake Facebook reviews that don’t have comments, the best way to handle bad star reviews is, again, to respond.

 Ask the person who posted the rating to tell you how you could improve your business.
 Even if they don’t respond, this at least shows the other users scrolling down your page that you’re willing to go above and beyond to refine your customer experience.

 How to remove all reviews on your Facebook page

 I know what you’re thinking…

 Why would anyone want to remove positive reviews from their Facebook page?
-Because that’s the fastest and easiest way to hide bad Facebook that could ruin your reputation.
+Because that’s the fastest and easiest way to hide bad Facebook reviews that could damage your reputation.

 Let’s face it; sometimes a business goes through a rough patch.
 Maybe a defective product was recalled, or a store manager consistently provided terrible customer service.
 Meanwhile, angry customers flooded your Facebook page with piles of authentic one-star online reviews.

 But you took action and fixed everything that was wrong.
 Your products are top-notch and customer service has never been better.
 Maybe you even received a few positive reviews.
-Yet the negative comments just won’t go away and they’re dragging your shining new reputation through the mud.
+Yet, the negative comments just won’t go away and they’re ruining your brand reputation.